samiux/samiux.github.io/pmkid.md

 The [author of Hashcat (aka atom)](https://hashcat.net/forum/thread-7717.html) finds a way to obtain the WPA/WP2-PSK (Pre-shared key) password from Wifi5 Access Points (APs) (with roaming feature) without client involved.
 That is 4-way handshake is no longer required - clientless.

 However, this method does not work on [TP-Link Deco X20](https://www.tp-link.com/hk/home-networking/deco/deco-x20/?utm_medium=select-local) Mesh Wifi Router (Wifi6 with WPA3).
 All known attack methods (except Fake Access Point attack) have been tried on the Deco X20 but failed including PMKID attack (tested on March 19, 2020) and [KR00K attack](https://github.com/hexway/r00kie-kr00kie)  (CVE-2019-15126) (tested on March 21, 2020).
-KR00K attack fails as Deco X20 is using Qualcomm IPQ8070 chipset instead of Broadcom.
+KR00K attack fails as Deco X20 is using Qualcomm IPQ8070 chipset instead of Broadcom's.
 I think PMKID attack cannot be working on Wifi6 with WPA3 for other brand names too.

 ### Hardware